-24. But, wouldn't this new regulation permit me to coach my son or daughter's team in the off-season such as in Club Soccer, JO Volleyball or AAU Basketball or Travel Baseball...since my son/daughter would only be ONE person?
+22. But, wouldn't this new regulation permit me to coach my son or daughter's team in the off-season such as in "Club" or "Travel" soccer...since my son/daughter would only be ONE person?

 Answer: No, first, because it would be in TEAM play and not individual skill instruction.
 Secondly, because "4 is 4."
 Though your son or daughter may be ONE person, there are going to be MORE than 4 present in the competition in all team sports.